hirosystems/platform-template-fundraising-dapp/README.md

 5. Click "Call function" to execute the function, which will either succeed or fail based on the function's logic and the caller's permissions
 6. Once the function has been submitted, you can watch for the transaction to resolve on-chain in the Devnet dashboard and confirm that the function executed as expected

-Remember that any changes to the contracts will require restarting Devnet and redeploying the contracts!
+Remember that any changes to the contracts will require restarting Devnet and redeploying the contracts.

 ### 3. NFT Marketplace Integration Testing